fordfrog/xml2csv/README.md

 * Added support for trimming values.
 * Added support for custom separator.
 * Added support for joining values of repeated XML elements.
+* Added support for handling any XML document.

 ## Version 1.1.0